jina-ai/examples/flower-search/README.md

 python app.py -t index
 ```

-If you run into the following `TimeoutError`, it's probably because the Docker image is too large to download in time.
+If you run into the following `TimeoutError` as shown below, it's probably because the Docker image is too large to download in time.
 Please try `docker pull jinaai/hub.executors.encoders.image.torchvision-mobilenet_v2` to download the image before running the Flow.

 ```bash
 TimeoutError: <class 'jina.peapods.container.ContainerPea'> with name encoder can not be initialized after 600000 ms